 4. A woman may apply to the Directors for membership in the society and on acceptance by the Directors shall become a member.

 5. Every member shall uphold the constitution and comply with these bylaws.

-6. The Directors shall determine the amount of the first annual membership dues and after that the annual membership sues shall be determined by the board of directors and revised as necessary.
+6. The Directors shall determine the amount of the first annual membership dues and after that the annual membership dues shall be determined by the Board of Directors and revised as necessary.

 a) by delivering her resignation in writing to the Secretary of the society or by mailing or delivering it to the address of the society;